 The key problem that this proposal will overcome is that the existing 103km rail corridor represents wasted infrastructure which is not contributing to the economies or the communities from Armidale to Glen Innes.
+Stage One will convert 35.5 km of the corridor into a major regional tourist attraction.

-There are a number of small villages on the intended route who no longer have any viable retail businesses (e.g. Ben Lomond and Llangothlin), and the addition of rail trail visitors may reverse this situation.
+There are a number of small villages on the intended route who no longer have any viable retail businesses (e.g. Ben Lomond), and the addition of rail trail visitors may reverse this situation.
 At the very least, a rail trail would provide the opportunity for accommodation and other tourist attractions in those areas (e.g. farm stays, B&Bs, coffee stops) which would boost these local economies.

-All towns along the route from Armidale to Glen Innes are heavily dependent upon the agricultural sector for their economic prosperity (e.g. in Glen Innes agriculture contributes 23% of output value and 21% of employment, in Guyra agriculture contributes 37% of output value and 45% of employment - REMPLAN 2019).
+All towns along the route are heavily dependent upon the agricultural sector for their economic prosperity (e.g. in Glen Innes agriculture contributes 23% of output value and 21% of employment - REMPLAN 2020).
 Due to the vagaries of agricultural production (climate and commodity price variability), these economies would benefit from economic diversification, and increased tourism is a significant opportunity to achieve this objective.